Fall Term 2022

-This course builds on the skills learned in HEB 121 and continues the study of basic Modern Hebrew grammar and syntax and provides further development of culture, communication and comprehension skills.
-Prerequisite: HEB 121 or permission by chair of the department.
+This course is designed for students with no prior experience in the language.
+Special emphasis is placed on active communication to develop oral and comprehension skills.
 If you have prior knowledge of Hebrew either in a traditional academic setting or a religious setting contact the instructor to determine your Hebrew level.
 A paper and pencil placement exam is available.
-Counts towards Civilization requirement; Jewish Studies; Middle East Studies.

 HEB*3110 Hebrew Language Tutorial (1 to 4 Credits)

 Language Tutorials offer students in Hebrew an opportunity to pursue advanced levels of study when a catalog course at their level is not available.
 Students may register for HEB 3110 by contacting the WLC department chair and crafting a plan of study with the appropriate professor.
 All proposals must be approved by the WLC department chair, the appropriate professor, and the Registrar before study may begin.

 HST*1390 Fascism and Propaganda (4 Credits)

 This course focuses on the theory and practice of propaganda during the 12 years of the Third Reich.
 It combines the study of the ideological roots of National Socialism, the radical and peculiarly German form of Fascism, with a close analysis of the techniques, organization, and effectiveness of the Nazi regime’s propaganda.
 Challenging the idea of the total power of propaganda, it looks for the limits of persuasion and possible other reasons for which Germans might have decided to follow Hitler.
 The course is divided into two main parts, which address (1) the historical developments in Nazi Germany until the outbreak of the War, 1933-1939; and (2) the Second World War and the destruction of European Jewry, 1939-1945.